pjpetersik/ninolearn/docs-sphinx/source/install.rst

 Open a new terminal or source the :code:`.bashrc` file (as above).
 From now on you can activate the environment by running :code:`ninolearn_env` in your terminal.
 Within this environment NinoLearn will be available for you.
-To make the code working you need to enter some directory pathes into the file 'privateTEMPLATE.py' in the 'ninolearn' directory.
+To make the code working you need to enter some directory pathes into the file :code:`privateTEMPLATE.py` in the :code:`ninolearn` directory.
 Then, rename the file to 'private.py'.
 You may not push this file to a public repository.

 Note, that the package is still in the beginning of its development.
 Hence, its certainly not